 To create a project, do one of the following:

 On the Welcome screen, click Create New Project

 In the New Project dialog, select R Package from the available project types.

 Specify the following parameters:

 Location: the project directory name.
 This name is used to create a package title and construct filenames for all sources in the package.

-Project interpreter: the project interpreter.
-Expand the Project interpreter area and click next to the Base interpreter field.
+Python interpreter.
+Expand the Python interpreter area and click next to the Base interpreter field.
 In the file system, select the R executable file.
 A sample path to the R executable can be /usr/local/bin/R on macOS or C:\Program Files\R\R-3.6.1\bin\R.exe on Windows.

 Chosen package manager: the primary tools for building R packages in the project.
 Expand More settings and select a package manager from the list: Packrat, Rcpp, RcppArmadillo, RcppEigen, or Devtools.
 If you leave this setting unchanged, the default package managed will be used.

 Expand the project content root in the Project tool window.
 The plugin has created all the required directories and template files.